ninchkn78/Data/README.md

 ### Notes/Assumptions
-Lines are in the format Name, Gender as M/F, Occurences Lines are sorted in decreasing order by occurences Format of text file is "yob" + year + ".txt"
+Lines are in the format Name, Gender as M/F, Occurences Lines are sorted in decreasing order by occurences Name of text files only contain numbers that are the year

 ### Impressions

 Do i want start and end year to be in the methods or in the output should i add a function that loops over years

+having readfiles in its own class allows it to access different data